My Time at Sandrock: Story

 The player helps Justice and Pen rescue mole people from Bandirats and a hostile robot called the Magic Mirror.
 They also learn that Lumi, the Bandirat princess who had deflected from her people, is a friend of Logan's.
 After defeating the Rat Queen, she escapes while the Magic Mirror is taken into custody.
 Trudy then establishes a partnership with the mole people with the help of a mole named Ged.
 During their search for Logan, the player falls down a cliff and is believed to have died.
 Having actually survived, the player confronts Logan.
-Grace arrives and reveals that she is an Alliance agent and is helping Logan, also revealing that Logan is really innocent and that Pen is responsible for the recent attacks.
+Grace, a chef who works at Sandrock's inn, arrives and reveals that she is an Alliance agent and is helping Logan, also revealing that Logan is really innocent and that Pen is responsible for the recent attacks.
 Grace is also after a Duvos spy named "Tiger" and reveals that water is being deprived from Sandrock, while Logan explains that his crimes are to actually avenge his deceased father, who was killed by Duvos.
 With the help of Logan's goat, the player returns to town to confirm to the townsfolks that they are still alive.
 The player works with Grace to infiltrate a hidden facility where they learn that Pen, Yan, and Miguel, the church pastor, are responsible for the water depriving plot and are working for Duvos.